 - Colour is highly variable: generally brown or grey or green.

-- Pattern is highly variable: prominent black spots, mottling or stripes.
+- The pattern is highly variable: prominent black spots, mottling or stripes.

-- Markings: Tail is brown, grey or rust in colour.
+- Markings: The tail is brown, grey or rust in colour.
 May also have light bars on the sides.
-Belly region has six rows of large, rectangular scales that are generally reddish, pink, or orange.
+The Belly region has six rows of large, rectangular scales that are generally reddish, pink, or orange.
 May also have dark markings on the throat.

 - Head is larger and limbs longer than native Common Lizards.

 Non-native species.
 Found in several areas of England.
-Native range includes mainland Europe and the Netherlands.
+The native range includes mainland Europe and the Netherlands.

 - Active during the day.